pliu55/PRAM_paper/README.md

 The script [run.R](1_benchmark/run.R) will:
 - download 'noise-free' input RNA-seq BAM files to `1_benchmark/input/`
 - predict transcript models by PRAM's five meta-assembly methods and save prediction results as GTF files in `1_benchmark/output/`.
-Files are named in the same way as in the [table](#Noise-free-benchmark-key-results) above
+Files will be named in the same way as in the [table](#Noise-free-benchmark-key-results) above
 - compare transcript models with GENCODE annotation and save the evaluation results in `1_benchmark/output/model_eval.tsv`